 NHMC is dedicated to fostering lifelong musicianship and love of traditional music through an immersive week-long educational program for musicians of all skill levels.
 Intensive, workshop-style classes encourage musical growth by both challenging and supporting students to take their musicianship to a new level.

 Our goal is to create a vibrant and dynamic musical community in which students and faculty learn from one another and enjoy playing together in formal and informal settings - during the week of camp and beyond.

 Northeast Heritage Music Camp was founded in 2005 by Peter Langston and Ken Perlman, who co-directed the camp from 2005-2011.
 In 2012 they passed the camp to the Board of Directors who started it anew in 2013.
 What a wonderful vision Peter and Ken had, and what a special camp they created.
 We are most appreciative and thankful to them for all they have done to make NHMC such a warm, musical community and, in continuing the camp, we strive to maintain that vision.

 NHMC is a 501(c)3 non-profit organization.
 Our dedicated board members include staff and enthusiastic campers.
-They are: Carol Dickson, Doug Feeney, David Kaynor, Chris Knippenberg, Oliver Scanlon, Pete Sutherland, Todd Taska, and Cynthia Thomas.
+They are: Carol Dickson, Doug Feeney, David Kaynor, Rose Jackson, Chris Knippenberg, Oliver Scanlon, Pete Sutherland, Todd Taska, and Cynthia Thomas.
 Others, too, have volunteered their time and skills toward the re-birth of NHMC.
 Thank you!